-Anabolic steroids are drugs that mimic the effect of testosterone in the body.
-They are used to increase muscle mass and reduce fat, but anabolic steroids can have many other side effects because they affect hormone levels.
+Anabolic steroids are drugs that mimic the effect of testosterone.
+They are used to increase muscle mass and reduce fat.
+Anabolic steroids can have many other side effects because they affect hormone levels.
 Steroids can also cause addiction.
 This blog post will discuss how addictive anabolic steroids are, their impacts on brain function and behavior, and whether or not they lead to physical dependence.

 How do Anabolic steroids work?

-Anabolic steroids are drugs that mimic the effect of testosterone in the body.
+Anabolic steroids are drugs that mimic the effect of testosterone.
 They increase muscle mass and reduce fat, but anabolic steroids can have many other side effects because they affect hormone levels.
 Steroids work by binding to a cellular receptor on muscle cells called AR (androgen receptor).

 Are Anabolic Steroids Addictive?